CV

 • Dynamic Flow of Information: Pre-training from scratch and post-training with transfer learning of RGB-D encoders for downstream tasks, using CNNs, MLPs, transformers.

-• Data Collection: generate real-world and simulated datasets connecting multimodal sensor observations, environments, optimal actions, and shortest paths (A*).
+• Data Collection: Generate real-world and simulated datasets connecting multimodal sensor observations, environments, optimal actions, and shortest paths (A*).

 Research Scientist | Lunar and Planetary Lab, University of Arizona (UoA) | Summer 2025

-Student Research Scientist | Scientific Data Division, LBNL | 2023 – 2024
+Student Research Scientist | Scientific Data Division, Lawrence Berkeley National Laboratories (LBNL) | Summers 2023 – 2024

 Intern Data Scientist | eHealth, Inc. | Summers 2020 – 2021